Familiar with dwell time?

 Time on page, on the other hand, refers to the amount of time a visitor spends on a page before navigating anywhere else.
 This factor can be heavily influenced by time on page SEO.

 The big difference is in the second click.
-With dwell time refers, specifically to the time spent on a page before returning to the search results.
+It refers, specifically to the time spent on a page before returning to the search results.

 And all these metrics are interconnected.
 For example, if someone’s second click does send them back to the SERPs, or if there is no second click (the user manually enters a URL or closes the window), a page’s bounce rate will increase.